-Digital versions of the maps will be available through the ILMA knowledge and data sharing platform, currently under development.
-Arguably even more important than the maps themselves, this assignment has yielded an innovative methodology which incoporates satellite-derived data, GIS information, and locally-sourced data.
-This integrated methodology was developed with the objective in mind that any data which come available in the future (e.g. land cover) should be easily integrated.
+Digital versions of the maps will be available through the ILMA knowledge and data-sharing platform, currently under development.
+Arguably, even more important than the maps themselves, this assignment has yielded an innovative methodology that incorporates already available satellite-derived data, GIS information, and locally-sourced data.
+This integrated methodology was developed with the objective in mind that any data coming available in the future (e.g., land cover) could be easily integrated.
 The methodology described in this report was conveyed to technical staff of the line departments involved in ILMA, to ensure that future updates of the ES maps by ILMA staff will be possible.